jaspersnel/graph-quiz/README.md

 For development, the server can quickly be launched with Laravel's internal server using: `php artisan serve`.

 Alternatively it is possible to serve the application by using another web server like Nginx or Apache.
 Please refer to Laravel 8's documentation for further reference.

+### Docker and Kubernetes

+In order to generate Kubernetes configuration files, run `kompose convert --out kubernetes`.
+The Docker version of this tool can be tested using `docker compose up`.